nursajadi/Ai_Group/README.md

 - **Prompt Engineering and RAGs**: Explore their architecture, applications, and practical examples.
   *For more details about this topic, navigate to the `05 - Prompt Engineering and RAGs (Ryan-Heida)` folder in this repository.
 The folder includes all needed references such as presentation slides, code examples, and additional resources.*
   *Speaker: Ryan Heida - mr.ryanheida@gmail.com*

+#### 6. MLP and RNN (Mahdi Farahani)
+- **MLP and RNN**: Explained MLP and RNN architectures and functionlities and also practical examples.
+  *For more details about this topic, navigate to the `06 - MLP and RNN (Mahdi-Farahani)` folder in this repository.
+The folder includes all needed references such as presentation slides, code examples, and additional resources.*
+  *Speaker: Mahdi Farahani - m.farahani1412@gmail.com*

 ---

 ## Contact Us: